-Income is accounted for (gross) on a receivable basis and is included in the Statement of Financial Activities when the Corporation has acquired a right to the resource, when it is probable that it will be received, and when its monetary value can be measured with sufficient reliability.
+Income is defined as the inflow of economic benefits arising from the activities undertaken by the Corporation and is accounted for (gross) on a receivable basis.
+Income is included in the Statement of Financial Activities when the Corporation has acquired a right to the resource, when it is probable that it will be received, and when its monetary value can be measured with sufficient reliability.

 Donations are accounted for upon receipt as the Corporation does not receive gifts that are subject to performance related conditions.
 Membership subscriptions are in the nature of gifts and are therefore treated as donations.

-Legacies are recognised once evidence of entitlement has been received, probate has been granted, and the executors have confirmed that there are sufficient assets in the estate to pay the bequest.
-Interest Receivable and Dividends are recognised on a receivable basis and income from Professional Services is accounted for upon service delivery.
+Legacies are recognised when it is probable that the bequest will be received - once the executors have confirmed: that the Corporation is entitled to the bequest; that probate has been granted; that there are sufficient assets in the estate to pay the legacy; and once the amount can be determined with sufficient reliability.
+When the amount cannot be measured with sufficient reliability, the legacy is accounted for as a contingent asset.

+Interest Receivable from bank deposits and concessionary loans, and Dividends received from the Grace Baptist Trust Corporation Common Investment Fund, are recognised on a receivable basis at transaction value.
+Income from Professional Services is accounted for upon service delivery at transaction value.